-Working together with your orthodontist, orthodontic treatment can yield life-enhancing results: better function (biting, chewing, speaking), improved appearance and increased self-esteem.
-Our advice: keep your scheduled appointments, advise your orthodontist of problems that may crop up between appointments, watch what you eat and drink, avoid sugary drinks and brush and floss as instructed by your orthodontist.
-It’s worth the effort to reach the goal you and your orthodontist share: giving you a healthy, beautiful smile that will last a lifetime.
+Working together with your orthodontist, orthodontic treatment can yield life-enhancing results: better function (biting, chewing, speaking).
+Our advice: keep your scheduled appointments, advise your orthodontist of problems that may popup between appointments, watch what you eat and drink, avoid sugary drinks and brush and floss as instructed by your orthodontist.
+It’s worth the effort to reach the goal you and your orthodontist share – giving you a healthy smile that will last a lifetime.

 When to See an Orthodontist

 If you recognize any of these signs or concerns in your child or yourself, it might be time to schedule a consultation with an orthodontist.

 - Early or late loss of baby teeth

 - Difficulty chewing or biting

 - Mouth breathing